Audubon Live!

 Q: What's that shiny thing in the nest?

-A: Sometimes, you may notice trash in the Osprey nest.
+A: Sometimes, you may notice trash in an Osprey nest.
 Unfortunately, Ospreys are attracted to bright, shiny items like balloons and food wrappers.
 This serves as a good reminder for us humans—please don’t litter!

 Q: Who owns or operates your Audubon Live! cameras?